COVID-19: For those feeling isolated or stressed, we are pleased to offer a selection of inspirational poetry and prayers. See page at left.

 Spiritual Practices at First Met

 We encourage you to explore a range of spiritual practices to see which ones might be a best fit for you.
 One basic practice we encourage is to gather regularly with the worshipping community.
-Some spiritual practices are explored in programs such as art, writing or photography.
+Some spiritual practices are explored in programs such as writing.
 Others, such as meditation, can be practiced on your own.

 Visitation and Care Calls Program